Australia is one of the best places in the world to enjoy great vegan and vegetarian cuisine.

 See here if you are looking for some inspiration on how to reduce the amount of meat you consume.

-Our guide to plant-based eating in these cities also proves that Australia’s dining industry is home to a multitude of cuisines from around the world, the majority of which can be enjoyed by vegetarians and vegans at popular venues.
+Our guide to plant-based eating in these cities also proves that Australia’s dining industry genuinely global.
+It is home to a multitude of cuisines from around the world.
+And the majority of them can be enjoyed by vegetarians and vegans at popular venues.

 From vegetarian sushi to meat-free burgers and vegan baked goods, there’s no shortage of vegan and vegetarian eating experiences in Australia.
 So go ahead and reserve a table today!